sahaj279/sahaj279/README.md

 ## 👨‍🎓 About Me :

-- 😎 Everything I do is 100% automation, which means I'm just doing it LIVE 😉.
+- 😎 I'm a flutter developer 😉.

 - 💻 I love to do Competitive Programming on daily basis 🤓. <br>
     Now I am 3🌟at CodeChef(max.
-1713) and consistently trying hard to improve my rating😋.
+1623) and consistently trying hard to improve my rating😋.
-- 🌱 I’m currently learning and practicing **Data Structures and Algorithms**🧑‍💻.
+- 🌱 I practice **Data Structures and Algorithms** questions on LeetCode🧑‍💻.
 - 👯 I’m looking to collaborate on **OpenSource Projects**📜.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/sahaj-shrivastava-1bb29a204/), [Twitter](https://twitter.com/sahaj279), [Gmail](sahajshrivastava.official@gmail.com).
 - 🏫 Find me in IET DAVV Indore, collaborating with future developers to become better🔥!! 💪